List of state legislature speakers

 The following is a list of state-level Speakers of the House (or state Assembly, depending upon the state) in the United States:

 Records

-Mike Madigan is cumulatively the longest serving state legislative speaker in U.S. history (serving from 1983-1995 and again from 1997 to 2021), while Tom Murphy served the longest consecutive tenure as state legislative speaker from 1973 to 2002.
+Mike Madigan is cumulatively the longest-serving state legislative speaker in U.S. history (serving from 1983-1995 and again from 1997 to 2021).
+Tom Murphy served the longest consecutive tenure as state legislative speaker from 1973 to 2002.
+Tina Kotek is the longest-serving female state legislative speaker in U.S history (serving from 2013-2022).